 - Change in bite

 What Can I Do About Gum Disease?

 We offer several advanced gum disease treatment programs.
 Just some of the available techniques are listed below.

 Modular Periodontal Therapy® Certified

-Dr. Coleman has received special training in treating gum disease and has a deep understanding of the oral-systemic connection.
-Using procedures and protocols known as Modular Periodontal Therapy®, Dr. Coleman and his team are able to tackle gum disease at a microbiological level.
-This means going beyond the simple cleaning of plaque and calculus, and instead using advanced diagnostic tools and treatment modules to treat patients based on their level of periodontal infection.
+Dr. Coleman has received special training in the treatment of gum disease.
+Using procedures and protocols known as Modular Periodontal Therapy®, Dr. Coleman and our dental team are able to tackle gum disease at a microbiological level.
+This means going beyond the simple cleaning of plaque and calculus by using advanced diagnostic tools and treatment modules.

 Our dentists use your oral tissue to diagnose, prevent, and treat gum disease.
-The Oral DNA® procedure is a salivary diagnostic test that is quick and painless.
-It identifies the type and concentration of the bacteria that is causing gum disease.
+The Oral DNA® procedure is a salivary diagnostic test.
+Using DNA identifiers, it can actually label the type and concentration of bacteria that is causing your gum disease.

 Once we know the specifics, we can compose a treatment plan that is meant to work specifically in your mouth.

 You shouldn’t have to suffer or worry about tooth pain or swollen and bleeding gums.
 Don’t hesitate to call us to talk about gum disease treatment options, and get back to the healthy mouth you deserve.